MH4GF/json-schema-to-valibot/memory-bank/activeContext.md

 - Fixed README.md to reflect accurate CLI options
 - Updated help text in CLI to include depth option
 - Fixed test snapshots to match new behavior
+- Implemented depth option in website:
+  - Default value is undefined (empty input)
+  - Added validation for non-negative numbers
+  - Updated tooltip to explain empty field means no limit
+  - Fixed all linting errors

 ## Active Decisions
 - Using v.any() as fallback for deep schemas